pyranges/pyranges_1.x/docs/tutorial.rst

   PyRanges with 4 rows, 3 columns, and 1 index columns (with 3 index duplicates).
   Contains 1 chromosomes.

-Note that pyranges indicates that the object has duplicate indices, because all come from the same row in ``all_mRNA_bounds``, broken into subintervals by the subtraction operation.
+Note that pyranges1 indicates that the object has duplicate indices, because all come from the same row in ``all_mRNA_bounds``, broken into subintervals by the subtraction operation.
 We can use pandas ``reset_index`` to remedy: